alinex/node-builder/README.md

     }

+### Command `build`

+!!!
+Maybe this will be removed later in favor of the compile task.

+Genereate the base system out of the source code.
+This creates the `lib` folder by copying, compiling and transforming files.
+Everything will be done parallel.

+    > bin/make build ../node-error

+With the `--watch` option it is possible to keep the documentation updated.

+    > bin/make build ../node-error --watch

 ### Command `test`

 As a first test a coffeelint check will be run.
 Only if this won't have any